 Loyalty to the UK is vital so you need to be a British citizen to join us (dual nationality is fine too, if one nationality is British).
 At least one of your parents is also required to be either a British citizen, or have substantial ties to the UK, such as:

 If you're married to, or cohabiting with, a partner who isn't a British citizen, we'll judge each case on its merits, taking into account your partner's ties to the UK.

 Usually, you need to have been a resident in the UK for ten years before applying for a role with us (but we assess each case individually).
 Common exceptions to this residency requirement include: if you served overseas with HM Forces or as a representative of HM Government, if you were studying abroad, of if you were living overseas with your parents.
 If these apply, we’ll need references for the time you lived abroad and details of the countries you lived in.

 Here at GCHQ, we’re fully committed to equality and diversity.
 We welcome applications from everyone – regardless of age, experience, cultural background or sexual orientation.
 However, you do need to be a British citizen and have lived in the UK for the majority of the last ten years.
-We’re also a ‘Positive about Disabled People’ employer, dedicated to providing guaranteed interviews to all disabled candidates who meet our minimum criteria.
+We’re also a Disability Confident employer, dedicated to providing guaranteed interviews to all disabled candidates who meet our minimum criteria.